 Relational data (Ivan - Live)

-Status: Content copied to PR #270 as of Sep-2.
-See preview.
+Status: Content copied to PR #270arrow-up-right as of Sep-2.
+See previewarrow-up-right.
 The content has been updated since!

 CrateDB is a distributed SQL database that offers rich relational data modeling with the flexibility of dynamic schemas and the scalability of NoSQL systems.
 It supports primary keys, joins, aggregations, and subqueries, just like traditional RDBMS systems—while also enabling hybrid use cases with time-series, geospatial, full-text, vector search, and semi-structured data.